How to Celebrate International Female Ride Day

 - Promote your ride via social media channels (Twitter, Facebook, LinkedIn, Instagram, YouTube, etc.) using the yearly hashtags:

 - Use our IFRD Facebook profile filter (to be announced) to proudly display your involvement with women riders the world over on 6 May!

 Enter The IFRD Yearly Photo Contest

 - Upload and share your engaging ride day images, videos or articles that show the success of your JUST RIDE day.

-- Upload to the photo contest on the @internationalfemalerideday Facebook Page and share within the group and your own page.
+- Upload to the photo contest (details announced in April) on the International Female Ride Day Facebook Page and share within the group and your own page.

 Spread The Word

 - CAMPAIGN: Run your own #IFRD Just Ride!
 Campaign and engage local papers, TV, radio.

 - SHARE THE LOGO: Post the IFRD icon and logo on the office, school or workplace events bulletin board.

 - INSPIRE THE YOUNG: Offer to visit a public school or young girls club (Brownies, Girl Scouts, etc.) on your bike during IFRD to inspire change of perceptive for young girls.